Extrapolation of Machine-Learning Interatomic Potentials for Organic and Polymeric Systems: Results

+But what makes hexane special?
+To understand this, we can look at the higher-dimensional representation of the interaction environments shared and distinct within the training sets.
+While we could arguably use the learned features of the MACE MLIPs, we instead employ a preceding, related technology, the Smooth Overlap of Atomic Positions (SOAP\cite{bartok_representing_2013}), which are deterministic in their description of atomic environments without the implications of training on one dataset versus another .
+Both MACE and SOAP vectors compute the many-body expansion of atomic interactions, and thus we can infer some behaviors of MACE based on a SOAP representation.
+We construct our SOAP descriptors based on the distance of the MACE perceptive field (10.0\AA).

+After we compute the SOAP vectors for each training set, a standard analytical task is to look at the Principal Components Analysis (PCA) of all vectors, which would demonstrate the diversity of environments.
+However, here we are particularly interested in how the environments within these datasets differ, which is not the underlying mathematical motivation of PCA, and this aspect can be largely lost in PCA (and other unsupervised) maps.
+So, we instead employ hybrid supervised-unsupervised analyses called Principal Covariates Classification (PCovC)\cite{jorgensen_interpretable_2026, helfrecht_structure-property_2020, goscinski_scikit-matter_2023, goscinski_scikit-matter_2025}, which computes the two-dimensional projection that both retains PCA-like variance and best separates the data based on assigned labels (here the number of carbons in the dataset backbone).
+Here we focus on the three-body interactions of the CH$_2$ terms, which demonstrate the greatest statistical difference from dataset to dataset, with PCA and PCovC maps of remaining environments in Fig.~\ref{si:pcovc_pcova}.

-From this analysis, we can see that the convergence in MLIP error corresponds with the sampling of ``E'' environments with hexane, and the addition of ``F'' environments within heptane and octane leads to diminishing returns in terms of force approximation.
+From this analysis, we see that the convergence in MLIP error corresponds with the sampling of the CH$_2$ environments three carbons from the end, and the addition of further internal environments within heptane and octane leads to diminishing returns in terms of force approximation.
 This demonstrates that determining the minimal chain length required for MLIP construction (or molecular fragmentation\cite{gordon_fragmentation_2012,jacobson_transferable_2022, mohanty_development_2023,unke_biomolecular_2024}) amounts to determining the convergence of the majority of molecular environments, a task that can be accomplished via classification models or similar unsupervised tasks on single-molecule data.